-- (a beta-blocker that can help ease feelings of irritation, restlessness and anxiety.
-It also helps regulate mood).
+Propranolol: a beta-blocker that can help ease feelings of irritation, restlessness and anxiety.
+It also helps regulate mood.

-Baclofen (a drug that reduces the amount of dopamine released by the brain, helping the brain to regulate hormone levels that have previously been altered through cocaine use).
+Baclofen: a drug that reduces the amount of dopamine released by the brain, helping the brain to regulate hormone levels that have previously been altered through cocaine abuse.

-Disulfiram (use of this drug is in its early stages, but tests have revealed that it proves successful in treating patients for the intense feelings of pleasure they get in abusing cocaine.
-The drug suppresses these feelings, to help prevent temptation and relapse).
+Disulfiram: use of this drug is in its early stages, but tests have revealed that it proves successful in treating patients for the intense feelings of pleasure from cocaine abuse.
+The drug suppresses these feelings to help prevent temptation and relapse.

 Cocaine Detox Treatment

-A cocaine detox can take place in an in-patient rehab facility, or at home with you as an out-patient.
-Having a cocaine detox in a controlled environment is proven to be more effective in success, as you receive round-the-clock care and support, and have a medical team supervising you, should there be any issues that arise from the detox process.
+A cocaine detox can occur in an in-patient rehab facility or at home with you as an out-patient.
+A cocaine detox in a controlled environment is proven more successful, as you receive round-the-clock care and support.
+Moreover, you have a medical team supervising and noting any mental health problems that may come to light.

-Many people experience highs and lows during a cocaine detox, and for some the withdrawal symptoms can prove too hard to deal with, resulting in relapse.
-In such cases, overdose is very common as the body’s craving for the drug is so intense, meaning the user takes increased amounts of it to satisfy their desires.
-This is why it is very important to detox from cocaine in a controlled rehab facility.
-If you are thinking of undertaking a detox programme for cocaine addiction, get in touch with us at Action Rehab today.
+Many people experience highs and lows during a cocaine detox; for some, the withdrawal symptoms can prove too hard to deal with, resulting in relapse.
+In such cases, overdose is very common as the body craves the drug, meaning the user takes increased amounts of it to satisfy their desires.

-We have a team of addiction specialists who can assist you in getting the right treatment for your needs and find local rehab facilities in your area.
-Start your journey to getting clean and call us today.
+We have a team of addiction specialists and various treatment options.
+We can assist you in getting the right treatment for your needs and finding local rehab facilities in your area.